 Providing Real-World Experiences

-Experiential learning is at the heart of a K education, and our corporate and non-profit partners help make our community-based courses possible.
-In partnership with Sleeping Giant Capital, a Kalamazoo investment firm, and Western Michigan University, K students served as business consultants to a local construction and development firm in their business and economics class this year.
+Experiential learning, which is at the heart of a K education, is enhanced by corporate and non-profit partnerships.
+Through a collaboration with Sleeping Giant Capital, a Kalamazoo investment firm, and Western Michigan University, K students served as business consultants for a local construction and development firm in their business and economics classes this year.
+Students, guided by professors and business experts, gained practical experience applying their lessons to real situations.
+This unique collaboration prepared them to excel in project-based work and contribute value to local businesses.

 Finding Students’ Passions